 The holdings of the National Archives at Boston include over 54,000 cubic feet of original records dating from 1789 to the 1990’s that were created or received by the Federal courts and over 90 Federal agencies in New England (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont).
 Federal law requires that agencies transfer permanently valuable, non-current records to the National Archives.

 Our holdings consist primarily of textual documents, but also include photographs, maps, and architectural drawings.
 Included are customs and maritime records, district and circuit court case files, World War II era research projects at Harvard University and the Massachusetts Institute of Technology, Army Corps of Engineers project files, and records related to a host of other topics.
 Included below are links to National Archives Catalog entries for some of our frequently requested records.
-For more information on records related to genealogy research please see our Genealogical Resources page.
+For more information on records related to genealogy research please see our Genealogy Research page.

 Please see our Finding Aids page for guides to additional records in our holdings.

 In order to locate records, it is helpful for researchers to know which government entity created records related to their subjects.
 Records from each agency, bureau, or court are assigned a record group number (abbreviated as "RG"), and are arranged within that record group.
 Learn how to Get Started doing research at National Archives facilities.
 Researchers are encouraged to contact us toll free at (866) 406-2379 or by e-mail at email@example.com before visiting in order to facilitate their research.